enjaku4/rabarber/README.md

 end
 ```

-Authorization rules are additive - they combine across inheritance chains and when defined multiple times for the same action:
+Authorization rules are additive - they combine across inheritance chains and when defined multiple times for the same action or controller:

 ```rb
 class BaseController < ApplicationController